US Air Force jets intercept 2 Russian bombers off Alaska coast

 The approach by the two Tupolev Tu-95 Russian “Bear” aircraft marked the first time in just over a year that Russian bombers had flown that close to U.S. territory.

-The Russian bombers came within 55 miles of Alaska’s west coast, north of the Aleutian Islands, but remained in international airspace, the spokesman, Canadian Army Maj.
-Andrew Hennessy said.
+The Russian bombers neared Alaska’s west coast, north of the Aleutian Islands, but remained in international airspace, said the spokesman, Canadian Army Maj.
+Andrew Hennessy.

 The F-22s monitored the Russian aircraft until the bombers left the ADIZ along the Aleutian Islands, heading west.
 At no time did the bombers enter North American sovereign airspace, Hennessey said.